blaix/bddgen/README.markdown

 `.gitignore`, `Gemfile`, `Rakefile`, `CHANGELOG`, and a `README.markdown`.

-You can pass a `--cucumber` option to generate the project with cucumber
+You can pass options to generate the project with the boilerplate from the other tasks:
-support:

-    $ bddgen project name --cucumber
+    $ bddgen project name --cucumber --rspec --yard

-This would basically be the same as running:
+This would basically be the same as:

     $ bddgen project name
     $ cd name
     $ bddgen cucumber
+    $ bddgen rspec
+    $ bddgen yard

 ## TODO